 12/ Anna Zhyrkova (anna.zhyrkova@gmail.com) :

-Patristic Re-interpretation of the Classical Ontological and Logical Notions
+Patristic Re-interpretation of the Classical Ontological and Logical Notions.

 As the Greek and Latin traditions sought an adequate expression and explanation for the content of the Christian theology, a process of transformation of classical philosophical notions took place over time.
 I invite papers analyzing the ways in which these notions were transformed, the reasons for the transformation and the consequences for philosophical discourse.
 Of particular interest is the comparison between the patristic notions and the notions that were in use in the Platonic tradition.